sachinkeshav/sachinkeshav.github.io/README.md

 License
 =======
 The directories and their contents are Copyright.
-You may not reuse anything therein without my permission:
+You may not reuse anything therein without my permission.